yohanboniface/CartoCC/README.md

-# CartoCC - Config Customizer
+# CartoCC — Carto Config Customizer

 Very simple tool for customizing layers values of a `.mml` config file.

 Warning: it's *experimental* and *work in progress".

-*** Usage
+### Usage

 For example, you may want to customize the database connection or some shp file path.

-`CartoCC` makes it very simple.
+CartoCC makes it very simple.
 You just create some rules, stored in a json file, applying to layers fields.
 Each rule define some values to set to a layer if some field has some value.

 Example of rules: